openstack/devstack/HACKING.rst

 There is a sub-script template in ``lib/templates`` to be used in creating new service sub-scripts.
 The comments in ``<>`` are meta comments describing how to use the template and should be removed.

+In order to show the dependencies and conditions under which project functions are executed the top-level conditional testing for things like ``is_service_enabled`` should be done in ``stack.sh``.
+There may be nested conditionals that need to be in the sub-script, such as testing for keystone being enabled in ``configure_swift()``.

 Documentation